Top 8 ERP Solutions for Startups

 - Real-time data visibility: Pre-built dashboards and reporting track small business operations and simplify presenting your progress to investors.

-NetSuite is cloud-based, starting at $99/user/month, which includes a 10-user minimum ($999/month total).
-Because setup fees will range from 100-200% of your annual subscription cost, NetSuite might not be the best “out-of-the-box” option for new companies.
-However, its seamless connection of data across departments makes it a top choice for more developed startups.
+NetSuite’s most basic plan starts at around $1,299 per month, plus $99 per user per month.
+Because setup fees range from 100% to 200% of your annual subscription cost, NetSuite might not be the best “out-of-the-box” option for new companies.
+However, its seamless data connection across departments makes it a top choice for more developed startups.

 Wondering whether you should go with Acumatica or Netsuite?
 Skim our article comparing these two software solutions: Acumatica vs. NetSuite - Cloud ERP Software Comparison.